A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model

-When simulating the time evolution of Eq.~\eqref{eq:hubbard} on a quantum computer, $V_{\text{os}}$ can be implemented using single-qubit gates in parallel.
-Moreover, it is well known that the hopping term $T$ on a 2D lattice can be realized with constant quantum circuit depth for a single Trotter step by employing local encoding methods, such as the Verstraete-Cirac encoding~\cite{verstraete2005mapping}, the Bravyi-Kitaev superfast encoding~\cite{bravyi2002fermionic}, and compact encoding~\cite{derby2021compact, clinton2021hamiltonian}.
-In contrast, simulating $V_C$ with all-to-all interaction is harder; when employing the fermionic SWAP network method~\cite{kivlichan2018quantum} or assuming all-to-all connectivity, the depth per Trotter step remains $\mathcal{O}(N)$, where $N$ is the number of lattice sites, and this scaling is conjectured to be optimal for generic $V_{ab}$ coefficients.
-Ameliorating the cost is possible when $V_C$ follows a power-law interaction $\propto 1/r^{\mu}$ ($\mu = 1$ in our case): namely, the interaction range can be truncated such that pairs $\{a,b\}$ separated by a distance $r$ greater than $\xi$ are neglected, with the truncation error chosen to be comparable to the Trotter error.
-Hence, the circuit depth can be further reduced to $\mathcal{O}(\xi^2)$ as there are $\mathcal{O}(\xi^2)$ terms per site.
-It has been proven that the value of $\xi$ can be chosen small for rapidly decaying interactions (large $\mu$)~\cite{tran2019locality, Childs2021PRXCommutator}, but still needs to be kept large for slowly decaying interactions (small $\mu$) to maintain the desired accuracy.
-In the latter case, $\mathcal{O}(\xi^2)$ would not significantly improve on the expensive $\mathcal{O}(N)$ scaling.
+When simulating the time evolution of the extended Hubbard model with long-range interactions on a quantum computer, the local term $V_{\text{os}}$ can be implemented using single-qubit gates in parallel.
+It is also well known that the hopping term $T$ on a 2D lattice can be realized with constant quantum circuit depth for a single Trotter step by employing local encoding methods, such as the Verstraete-Cirac encoding~\cite{verstraete2005mapping}, the Bravyi-Kitaev superfast encoding~\cite{bravyi2002fermionic}, and compact encoding~\cite{derby2021compact, clinton2021hamiltonian}.
+In contrast, simulating the long-range Coulomb term is more costly due to the $\mathcal{O}(N^2)$ interaction terms, where $N$ is the number of lattice sites.
+When employing the fermionic SWAP network method~\cite{kivlichan2018quantum}, the depth per Trotter step remains $\mathcal{O}(N)$.
+Lowering the cost is possible when long-range interactions decay rapidly with distance, as the interaction range can then be truncated so that only a limited number of interaction pairs are retained in the simulation~\cite{tran2019locality, Childs2021PRXCommutator}.
+However, this truncation strategy becomes less effective for slowly decaying interactions such as the Coulomb potential, which scales only as the inverse of the distance, since a large cutoff radius is required to maintain the desired accuracy.